lurenjia534/onedrivelist/README.md

     - `AUTH_MICROSOFT_ENTRA_ID_SECRET`: Your **client secret value** from the Entra App Registration.
     - `AUTH_MICROSOFT_ENTRA_ID_ISSUER`: The issuer URL from the Entra App Registration (e.g., `https://login.microsoftonline.com/common/v2.0`).
     - `ONEDRIVE_REFRESH_TOKEN`: **Leave this blank for now.** You will obtain it in the next step.
-    - `password` (optional): Adds a simple access password.
+    - `password` (optional): Adds a read-only access password.
 When set, visitors must first visit `/login` and enter this value.
+    - `ADMIN_PASSWORD` (optional but recommended): Grants administrator access.
+Only sessions authenticated with this password can create folders, upload, rename, or delete OneDrive items.

       Example in `.env.local`:

       ```env
       password=<your-password>
+      ADMIN_PASSWORD=<your-admin-password>
       ```

 ### 5. Generate Your OneDrive Refresh Token